 In 2021, representatives of En+ Group took part in the UN Global Compact's SDG Ambition Accelerator, involvement in which helped both form new SDG-focused targets, and shape some of the existing goals within the Global Goals agenda.
 Establishment of the new goals was carried out by all relevant departments of the Group and was approved by the HSE Committee in July 2021.
-The new SDG-focused goals are centred around three of the eight priority Goals but seek to support a variety of others.
+The new SDG-focused goals are centred around three of the eight priority a variety of others.